hypo69/hypo/docs/gemini/ru/consultant/src/suppliers/graber.md

 import sys
 import asyncio
 from pathlib import Path
-from typing import Optional, Any, List from types import SimpleNamespace from langdetect import detect from functools import wraps
+from typing import Optional, Any from types import SimpleNamespace from typing import Callable from langdetect import detect from functools import wraps